Inspirateur/binary-greedy-meshing/README.md

 Benching the crate on Intel(R) Xeon(R) CPU E5-1650 v3 @ 3.50GHz:
 - meshing (with transparency support): **600μs**

-This is coherent with the 50-200μs range (without transparency) reported from the original C version of the library, as transparency incurrs a significant cost in the hidden face culling face.
+This is coherent with the 50-200μs range (without transparency) reported from the original C version of the library, as transparency incurrs a significant cost in the hidden face culling phase.

 The meshing is also ~7x faster than [block-mesh-rs](https://github.com/bonsairobo/block-mesh-rs) which took **~4.5ms** to greedy mesh a chunk on my machine.